Are Cotton T-Shirts Good for Workout? I Tested Them for 6 Months

 All different types of workout clothing materials behave differently under pressure.
 Cotton is natural and comfortable, but it is also absorbent.

-Though synthetic fabrics -polyester, etc.- wick sweat, dry quickly, and help you become more efficient when you workout.
+Synthetic fabrics like polyester wick sweat, dry quickly, and boost workout efficiency.
 What touches your skin during workouts should be a thoughtful decision.

 High-friction fabric issues can cause chafing if the fabric doesn’t move with you.
-The mechanical stretch of cotton is minimal with regard to activewear ; hence, it may feel restrictive when doing workouts with the potential for mechanical stretch.
+Cotton has minimal stretch so that it may feel restrictive during dynamic movements.

 The Role of Fabric in Preventing Skin Irritation